NCAS-CMS/pyfive/paper.md

 each Dask computational chunk a portion of the variable, each such Dask chunk has already got the index, and when it does want to load data, it can be as efficient as possible.

-However, there are situations where loading the b-tree at variable instantation is not wanted, and all is wanted is to be able to view all the variable attributes.
+There are also situations where loading the b-tree at variable instantation is not wanted, and all is wanted is to be able to view all the variable attributes.
 To support this option `pyfive` also offers the `get_lazy_view` file method, so one can do:
 ``` python